 No matter how good you ferret proof your house if you have to leave your home, place a ferret in the cage.
 Firstly, you will be relaxed knowing he is sleeping in the cage.
 Secondly, you won’t have to think did you leave that drawer open or if the chair is far enough from the kitchen counter.
 That is when our paranoia usually kicks in and you can scratch it from your mind by placing your ferret in the cage where he is safe.
 If you aren’t sure which cage to use, read my post about the best ferret cages.

 Check Ferret Toys

 Check every toy your ferret has for the same reasons.
 Make sure the sponge is in place, there aren’t any holes in toys, the plushies have all their eyes and noses.
-This is the best way to be sure ferret hasn’t swallowed anything that can harm him.
+This is the best way to be sure the ferret hasn’t swallowed anything that can harm him.
 Also, check out my post about ferret toys so you know which ones are safe and which ones aren’t

 Can Ferrets Chew Through Wood?